-Our headquarters are located in Boston, Massachusetts, where we lease executive office space.
+Our headquarters are located in Boston, Massachusetts, where we lease approximately 2,725 square feet of executive office space.
 In addition, in Tel Aviv, Israel, we currently have a 1,000 square meter office and manufacturing facility that has the capacity to manufacture and assemble 4,800 stents per month, based upon the production schedule of one shift per day.
 We believe that our current facility is sufficient to meet anticipated future demand by adding additional shifts to our current production schedule.